 - By class of travel: Business or First Class passengers traveling on international Qantas, Jetstar or Virgin Australia

-- By airline frequent flyer status: Qantas Gold and higher (on international Qantas flights), Virgin Lounge Members (on international Virgin Australia flights)
+- By airline frequent flyer status: Qantas Gold and higher (on international Qantas flights), Virgin Lounge Members and Velocity Gold and Platinum frequent flyers (on international Virgin Australia flights)

 - By airline partner frequent flyer status: Emirates Skywards Gold and higher (on Qantas flights)